 Imperial Plastics has also become a platform company purchasing 5 custom plastic injection molders since 2004.
 Each acquired company has allowed Imperial Plastics to expand and diversify its customer base.

-We are proud of our history and significant growth, and we are most proud of the many long standing employees, customers, and suppliers who have contributed significantly to the Imperial Plastics story thus far and look forward to a very prosperous future ahead.
+We are proud of our history, growth, and of the many long standing employees, customers, and suppliers who have contributed significantly to the Imperial Plastics story thus far and look forward to a very prosperous future ahead.